 In the spring of 2008, an evaluation of the site arsenic data using the Monitoring and Remediation Optimization System (MAROS) was performed to assist EPA and DES with groundwater data trend analysis and long-term monitoring optimization at the site.
-Evaluation of historical groundwater arsenic data for the site supports the statistical analysis of trends presented in the fourth Five-Year Review Report.
-These trends indicate a decrease in dissolved mass of arsenic in the overburden aquifer since landfill capping in 1994.
+Evaluation of historical groundwater arsenic data for the site supported the statistical analysis of trends presented in the fourth Five-Year Review Report.
+These trends indicated a decrease in dissolved mass of arsenic in the overburden aquifer since landfill capping in 1994.

-EPA completed the fifth Five-Year Review for the site in September, 2012.
-Within this Five-Year Review, the EPA found that the remedy associated with the water supply line was protective of human health.
-The EPA found that capping of the three disposal areas to prevent direct contact with wastes and reduce flushing of contaminants through the landfill wastes is also protective of human health and the environment.
-Therefore, EPA determined that the current groundwater remedy, natural attenuation, was protective of human health and the environment in the short-term because no current risks are present at the Site in groundwater, surface water and/or sediments.
+EPA completed the fifth Five-Year Review for the site in September 2012.
+Within this Five-Year Review, the EPA found that the remedy associated with the water supply line is protective of human health.
+The EPA found that capping the three disposal areas to prevent direct contact with wastes and reduce flushing of contaminants through the landfill wastes is also protective of human health and the environment.
+Therefore, EPA determined that the current groundwater remedy, natural attenuation, was protective of human health and the environment in the short-term because no current risks are present at the Site in groundwater, surface water, and/or sediments.

-However, during the eighteen years since capping of the landfills was completed, there has been limited progress towards attaining cleanup levels for arsenic in groundwater.
-The 2009 ESD which lowered the cleanup level for arsenic to coincide with the updated MCL has also significantly lengthened the projected time to achieve site closure.
+However, during the eighteen years since capping of the landfills was completed, there has been limited progress toward attaining cleanup levels for arsenic in groundwater.
+The 2009 ESD, which lowered the cleanup level for arsenic to coincide with the updated MCL, has also significantly lengthened the projected time to achieve site closure.
 Overall, the extent of arsenic contamination in groundwater at the Site has decreased, but elevated concentrations continue to persist within the overburden and bedrock aquifers.